laerm0/opensans/status.md

 ### notes on diffs

 1. Mac names are gone now
-1. all combining accents now have zeroed sidebearings to match best practices and so they diff
+1. all combining accents now have zeroed sidebearings to match best practices and, therefore, they diff
 1. `uni0478` / `Ѹ` renders incorrectly in ExtraBold & -Condensed: metrics and shaping is correct in source
 2. `.numr` or `superior` figures appear to be rendering incorrectly: they match in source
 3. `g894` is an unencoded accent and shows incorrect metrics but sources match